German submarine U-534: Salvage

-U-534 lay on the sea bed for nearly 41 years, until she was discovered at a depth of 67 meters in 1986 by a Danish wreck hunter, Aage Jensen.
+U-534 lay on the sea bed for nearly 41 years, until she was discovered at a depth of 67 metres in 1986 by a Danish wreck hunter, Aage Jensen.
 Shortly afterwards, the wreck hunters' group contacted Danish media millionaire Karsten Ree, who sponsored raising the submarine, as rumours of Nazi gold caused intense media coverage.
 However, the boat turned out to contain nothing unusual.

 U-534 was raised to the surface on 23 August 1993 by the Dutch salvage company Smit Tak.

+U-534 had phonograph records which were able to be played after conservation and contained music by Johann Sebastian Bach, Robert Schumann, Johann Strauss II, and singers Zarah Leander and Gerhard Hüsch.

 Museum ship

 Transported to Birkenhead, England, in 1996, the vessel formed part of the Warship Preservation Trust's collection at Birkenhead Docks until the museum closed on 5 February 2006.
 On 27 June 2007, the Merseytravel transit authority announced that it had acquired the submarine to display at the Woodside Ferry Terminal.

 For technical reasons and to facilitate economical transportation to its new site, the vessel was cut into five sections, two of which were subsequently re-joined.
 It is now displayed in sectioned form to allow visitors better visibility without entering the U-boat.
 Merseytravel said that preserving the hull intact would have created prohibitive transport costs.
 Engineers began a month-long operation to divide U-534, using a diamond wire cutter, on 6 February 2008.
 On 10 March 2008, the sections, each weighing as much as 240 tonnes, were transported over several days by floating crane.

-The U-boat Story exhibition opened on 10 February 2009.
+The U-boat Story exhibition opened on 10 February 2009 and closed in 2020.

-On 24 October 2021 it was announced that the custodianship of U-534 was to be given to heritage charity Big Heritage, operators of the Western Approaches Museum in Liverpool.
+On 24 October 2021 it was announced that the custodianship of U-534 was to be given to heritage charity Big Heritage, operators of the Western Approaches Museum in Liverpool who plan to build a new visitor facility to open in 2026.